Joe Fautley

 Bio:

-Outside of his day job, Joe has over 10 years of experience in a variety of advocacy and professional training work for Autism, neurodiversity and Special Educational Needs and Disabilities (SEND).
-Joe regularly contributes to various media as an Autistic and neurodivergent advocate, providing practical advice for professionals who support Autistic children and young people and adults using insights from his own personal lived experience.
+Outside of his full time day job at the National Children’s Bureau (NCB), in his personal capacity, Joe regularly contributes to various media, providing practical advice for professionals who support Autistic children and young people and adults using insights from his own personal lived experience.

 Joe is the co-chair (a voluntary role) of the Staff Disability and Neurodiversity Network, launched in January 2023, for colleagues at NCB, ensuring they are supported and their feedback can influence positive changes in the workplace.
-Joe successfully played a key role in organising specialist training for neurodiversity delivered by an independent organisation to all colleagues at NCB in 2024, through extensive feedback and consultation with members of the staff network.

 Areas of specialism: